Federico Forneris, 2013

 “Molecular Recognition at the Neuromuscular Synapse”, 2013

 Who he is

 Trained in physical chemistry and molecular biology, Federico Forneris returned to Italy after 5 years in the Netherlands at the beginning of 2014.
-Thanks to the Armenise Harvard Career Development Award, he now leads a laboratory of structural biology at the University of Pavia.
+Thanks to the Armenise Harvard Career Development Award, he now leads the Armenise Harvard laboratory of structural biology at the University of Pavia.
 In 2014 he also won the Levi Montalcini fellowship for young researchers.
 He is currently associate professor of Molecular Biology in the Department of Biology and Biotechnology of the University of Pavia, where also serves as Vice-Rector for research.

 What he does